-Although not a pre-requisite for Year 11 Hospitality Practices, the subject will give students a good understanding of the expectations of the senior subject.
+Although not a pre-requisite for Year 11 Hospitality Practices, the subject will provide students with an understanding of the expectations of the senior subject.
 Some work will be able to be credited towards core competencies (Vocational Education component only).
 Hospitality as a senior subject can contribute towards an ATAR score as an Applied subject.